 Coming to visit the Strasbourg Christmas Market, but don’t know where to start?
 We’ll help you plan the perfect trip with our tips and suggestions!

 To start exploring Strasbourg, the Capital of Christmas, we suggest heading straight for the historical Petite France district.
-In this area, you’ll find a unique, magical ambiance thanks to the subtly decorated half-timbered houses, beautifully reflected in the canal, and, in Louise Weiss Square, you’ll find the Advent Village.
-In this festive village, you’ll get to discover the traditions of Christmas in Alsace, or perhaps see a show.
+In this area, you’ll find a unique, magical ambiance thanks to the subtly decorated half-timbered houses, beautifully reflected in the canal, and, in Louise Weiss and Suzanne Lacore Squares, you’ll find the Advent Village.
+In this festive village, you’ll get to discover the traditions of Christmas in Alsace, see a show, or taste the products of the “Irréductibles petits producteurs d’Alsace”

 Next, make your way to the “Off” Christmas Market on Place Grimmeissen.
 At this local, socially aware market, you’ll find about thirty stalls, staffed by players of the social and solidarity-based economy.

 Now that you’ve refuelled, head for Place Kléber, where the Village du Partage (Village of Sharing) is spread out around the Great Christmas Tree.
 When you feel like a snack, try some “Starred Soup”, concocted by a starred chef to benefit an association.
-And for unique gift ideas, stop by the pop-up store “OZ: An Arts-and-Crafts Christmas” at the Aubette, where around sixty highly skilled artisans are presenting their best pieces.
+And for unique gift ideas, stop by the pop-up store “OZ: An Arts-and-Crafts Christmas” (from 9 to 23 December) at the Aubette, where around sixty highly skilled artisans are presenting their best pieces.

 Now, it’s time to head for the historic market of Strasbourg: the Christkindelsmärik.
 Take a stroll through the market that’s considered the heart and soul of the Christmas experience in Strasbourg.
 Stop and enjoy a glass of mulled wine or hot apple cider.
-You’ll also get to admire the facade of City Hall, beautifully adorned with festive decorations.
-You’ll be mesmerized by enchanting legends about Christmas in Alsace, as you watch the projection mapping show called “L’Hôtel des Contes”.
+You’ll also get to admire the facade of City Hall, beautifully adorned with festive decorations honoring the characters of the history of the Christkindelsmärik.

 After a good night’s rest, before starting your second day of exploration, why not take some time to go relax at one of the town’s spas?

 Once you’ve had your fill of culture, head back to the magical ambiance of the Christmas markets, especially the most spectacular one, at the foot of the Cathedral.
-Stroll through this and the neighbouring markets on Place du Château, Terrasse Rohan, Place du Marché aux Poissons and Place du Corbeau, before visiting the Cathedral itself.
+Stroll through this and the neighbouring markets on Place du Château, Terrasse Rohan and Place du Marché aux Poissons, before visiting the Cathedral itself.
 In addition to the Cathedral’s celebrated splendour, during Advent, you’ll also be able to admire magnificent 17th-century tapestries telling the tale of the Virgin Mary’s life, as well as a monumental nativity scene that’s 18 metres long.

 To get a fresh perspective, you can also go up to the platform of the Cathedral.
 After climbing up the 330 steps, you’ll be rewarded by a breathtaking view of the markets and the urban landscape.